How to Best Handle Unauthorized Tenants in Your Kelowna Home - Article Banner

 How to Handle Unauthorized Kelowna Tenants

 Sign Lease AgreementYou basically have two choices when it comes to unauthorized tenants in your property.
-You can either require them to move out or you can re-write a new lease to include them.
+You can either require them to move out of your rental property, or you can re-write a new joint tenancy lease to include them.

 Here’s what removing or allowing an unauthorized tenant might look like:

-• If your original tenant who was screened and signed the lease has moved out, leaving only the unauthorized tenant, the Residential Tenancies Act allows you to apply to the Board to terminate the original tenancy and evict the unauthorized occupant.
+• If your original tenant who was screened and signed the lease has moved out, leaving only the unauthorized tenant, the RTA allows you to apply to the Board to terminate the former tenant agreement and evict the unauthorized occupant from your residential rental premises.
 There are timelines involved; you’ll need to do this within 60 days of finding out your tenant has moved out and some unauthorized person has moved in.

 • If your approved tenant is still in the property, you’ll need to discuss the terms of your lease agreement with them.
 Send a letter regarding the unauthorized tenant, and provide a timeline for when you expect that person to be out of the property.

 • You can negotiate a new lease with the unauthorized tenant.
-This is permitted by the Residential Tenancies Act.
-You’ll basically deal with that unauthorized person as if they were moving into a vacant property.
-You can set a new rent and screen your tenant and sign a lease agreement.
+This is legally allowed by the RTA.
+You’ll basically deal with the unauthorized persons as if they were moving into your vacant property as prospective tenants.
+You can set a new rent, screen your tenant, perform an inspection to protect yourself against property damage, and sign a lease agreement.